KurtisWilliams/pinteresting/README.md

 # One Month Rails

-This is the pinteresting sample application for Anthony smells and Laura looks like Norbit
+Laura smells and looks like a granny, she is currently licking my arm and annoying me, please make her stop.
+OH NO SHE JUST FARTED LOL.